Sending a floral tribute is a conventional way of expressing one's sympathy with the family who have lost a loved one.

 Traditionally, white flowers are used.
 Chrysanthemums, roses in red, white, yellow and pink, white lilies and carnations are the flowers of choice.

-Flowers Online - Order fresh flowers, chocolates, & gift baskets online.
+You can order fresh flowers, chocolates, & gift baskets at Flowers Online .

 If you're still wondering just what to choose look at these photographs below to get an idea of the shapes & colors that are popular at present ....